 You should be able to attend all or most rehearsals, including ALL technical rehearsals and performances, including post-show strike.
 Please check the calendar to look at the full schedule of rehearsals with times, by show.

 Absolutely.
-We don't cut anyone and work hard to find the best match for each person within the season.
+We don't cut anyone and work hard to find the best match for each person within the season in at least one show.

 - Your music for the pianist, clearly marked with the place to “start” and “stop” playing.